Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Properties of ideal triangulations

-We remark here that the tetrahedron $D_{i_{0}}$ exists because of our construction of $S_{1}.$ More precisely, $C_{1}$ has only one quadrilateral disc type in $D_{1}$ and since we have assumed that $C_{1}^{\prime}$ is different to $C_{2}$ or $C_{3}$ our remark follows.
+We remark here that the tetrahedron $D_{i_{0}}$ exists because of our construction of $S_{1}.$ More precisely, $C_{1}$ has only one quadrilateral disc type in $D_{1}$ and since we have assumed that $C_{1}^{\prime}$ is different from $C_{2}$ and $C_{3}$ our remark follows.

-We remark also that at most one pseudo-triangular disc type appears after performing the previous isotopies and surgeries operations.
+We remark also that at most one pseudo-triangular disc type can appear after performing the previous isotopy and surgery operations.
 Indeed, this follows from the fact that only in $D_{1}$ can exist two quadrilateral disc types whose surgery gives a pseudo-triangular disc type.